 Advance HE’s Athena SWAN Charter was established in 2005 to encourage and recognise commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM) employment in higher education and research.
-We are proud to be a Department that puts equality and diversity at the heart of everything we do, and as an Athena SWAN Bronze Award holder we continue to develop and drive initiatives that support gender equality.
+We are proud to be a Department that puts equality and diversity at the heart of everything we do, and as an Athena SWAN Silver Award holder we continue to develop and drive initiatives that support gender equality.

 We are committed to achieving and upholding the Athena SWAN Charter Principles:

 - Embedding diversity, equity and inclusion in our culture, decision-making and partnerships, and holding ourselves and others in our institution/institute/department accountable.

 - Undertaking evidence-based, transparent self-assessment processes to direct our priorities and interventions for gender equality, and evaluating our progress to inform our continuous development.

 - Ensuring that gender equality work is distributed appropriately, is recognised and properly rewarded.